-- 1. Analysis of the company activity - 1.1 Description of the company's main activity a) Company presentation b) Company subsidiaries
+- 1. Analysis of the company activity

+- 1.1 Description of the company's main activity

+- a) Company presentation

 ALUMIL ROM INDUSTRY S.A. is a subsidiary of the company ALUMIL ALUMINIUM INDUSTRY S.A.
 Greece, an industrial group at European level operating in the Aluminum extrusion industry.